Home

 Mellotron used:

-Ex-beat group I GiGanti's last, and sole progressive release, Terra in Bocca, is apparently a concept album based around the Mafia - a brave subject to tackle at any time, but especially in early-'70s Italy.
+Ex-beat group I GiGanti's last and sole progressive release, before a 200s reformation, Terra in Bocca, is apparently a concept album based around the Mafia - a brave subject to tackle at any time, but especially in early '70s Italy.
 It's characterised by many multi-part vocal sections, though not in the harmonic sense; this is an album that will make very little sense to the non-Italian speaker, to be honest.
-For all that, it's a wonderful piece (the album really has to be taken as a whole), being an excellent early example of typical Italian symphonic prog; don't forget, this is actually pre- the first PFM album.
+For all that, it's a wonderful piece (the album really has to be taken as a whole), being an excellent early example of typical Italian symphonic prog; bear in mind that this is pre- the first PFM album.
 Multiple tempo/mood changes abound; this is a band who had obviously listened to King Crimson, then applied the lessons learned to their own cultural influences, resulting in something quite unique.

 Gigolo Aunts (US)